nihr43/nk3/readme.md

 # nk3

-Long term fully-declarative management of bare-metal k3s clusters on NixOS.
+Sustainable, declarative management of bare-metal k3s clusters on NixOS.

 ## rationale

 [NixOS](https://nixos.org/) "is a Linux distribution that uses Nix, a tool for reproducible, declarative and reliable package management and system configuration".
-These properties make it an excellent choice for 'clean' long-term management of physical kubernetes nodes.
+These properties make it an excellent choice for clean long-term management of physical kubernetes nodes.

-`nk3` is the result of years of hacking together ansible roles and wrappers on various OSs and arriving at the conclusion that a single purpose-built tool is best, and declarative rather than cumulative OS configuration is without a doubt the way of the future.
+`nk3` is the result of years of hacking together ansible roles and wrappers on various OSs and arriving at the conclusion that a single purpose-built tool is best, and the declarative nature of NixOS is without a doubt the way of the future - rather than cumulative OS configuration.

 ## usage

-`nk3` reads a yaml inventory, generates a configuration.nix for each node, lands the config, nixos-rebuilds the node, reboots, and runs health checks where appropriate.
+`nk3` reads a yaml inventory, generates a configuration.nix for each node, lands the config, nixos-rebuilds the node, drains, reboots, uncordons, and runs health checks where appropriate.
 If the new config contains errors discernible by nix, the original running config will be restored.

 `inventory.yaml` may resemble the following: